-It’s important to think carefully about the way you want people to influence and participate in your organisation’s work.
+It’s important to think carefully about how you want people to influence and participate in your organisation’s work.
 Planning for the year ahead is an essential aspect of this; this annual plan then needs breaking down into activities so each can be thought about and planned in depth.
-For people with lived experience, good planning leads to more meaningful and influential involvement; it can mean the difference between taking part in a single activity, and then feeling motivated to participate in and influence more projects and pieces of work or not taking part again.
+For people with lived experience, good planning leads to more meaningful and influential involvement.
+Putting in this groundwork can mean the difference between participants taking part in a single activity and then feeling motivated to participate in and influence more projects and pieces of work or not taking part again.

-Effective planning leads to more confident staff and quality opportunities, this in turn builds and nurtures relationships which positively shape people's perceptions of your organisation.
+Effective planning leads to more confident staff and quality opportunities which, in turn, builds and nurtures relationships that positively shape people's perceptions of your organisation.

-You should give full consideration to the work you'd like people to get involved with and give enough time to plan how you will make this a reality.
+It would be best to give full consideration to the work you'd like people to get involved with and provide enough time to plan how you will make this a reality.

 If you're asking people to join a one-off focus group or discussion event, a group agreement lets everyone know where they stand and helps to create a safe space for openness and honesty.
-If you're setting up a regular forum, make sure you have some terms of reference in place so that expectations are clear.
+If you're setting up a regular forum, make sure you have some terms of reference in place to clear expectations.